 The physiological mechanism of erection

 Psychogenic erectile dysfunction is preceded by reflex stimulation.
 It is transmitted from the brain along the pathways in the spinal cord and then to the cavernous nerve endings in the walls of arteries and branches of the same name in the trabeculae of the cavernous bodies of the penis.
 Part of the cavernous nerve fibers are neither adrenergic nor cholinergic-mediated, their mediator is nitric oxide (NO).
-Singled out as a neuro-mediator NO penetrates the membrane of smooth muscle cells and activates guanylate cyclase in them, resulting in increased production of cyclic guanosine monophosphate (cGMP).
+When a neuro-mediator is secreted, NO penetrates the membrane of smooth muscle cells and activates guanylate cyclase in them, resulting in increased production of cyclic guanosine monophosphate (cGMP).
 As a result of a cascade of biochemical transformational the changes in permeability of calcium and potassium channels take place.
-Inside smooth muscle cells increases the concentration of potassium and calcium concentration decreases, smooth muscle cells relax.
+The concentration of potassium inside smooth muscle cells increases and calcium concentration decreases, and the smooth muscles of the penis cells relax.

 Relaxation of smooth muscle walls of the cavernous arteries is an extension of the inner lumen, which increases blood flow.
-Relaxation of smooth muscles of the trabecular corpus cavernosum leads to an increase in volume, as well as the compression of draining veins, meaning the difficulty of outflow of blood from the cavernous bodies themselves.
-Thus, the penis fills with blood and expands and erection is achieved.
+Relaxation of smooth muscles of the trabecular corpus cavernosum leads to an increase in volume, as well as compression of draining veins, preventing the outflow of blood from the cavernous bodies.
+Thus, the penis fills with blood, expands and erection is achieved.

-Increasing and maintaining an erection is possible due to the inclusion of additional reserves.
-Increased blood flow in the penis accompanied by the disclosure of the arteries initially slept.
-Stretching their endothelial blood flow and endothelial cells lining the trabeculae of the cavernous bodies (shear stress) leads to an increased release of NO from those cells.
-In this case, the NO acts as a local hormone.
-Its paracrine effect arising through the molecular mechanisms described (with cGMP) is an additional relaxation of the trabecular smooth muscles of cavernous bodies and arteries themselves.
+Increasing and maintaining erection is possible due to the inclusion of additional reserves.
+Increased blood flow in the penis accompanied by activation of usually dormant arteries.
+Increase of endothelial blood flow and dilation of endothelial cells lining the trabeculae of the cavernous bodies (corpora cavernosa) leads to an increased release of NO from those cells.
+In this case, NO acts as a local hormone.
+Its paracrine effect arising through the molecular mechanisms described above (with cGMP) promotes additional relaxation of the trabecular smooth muscles of cavernous bodies and the arteries themselves.
 This ensures that erection is maximized.

 Many biologically active substances, both mediators and modulators, provide or regulate the process of erection at the central and peripheral levels.
-Yet a key role in the emergence, rise and maintenance of an erection is a prerogative of enhanced development of NO.
+Yet a key role in the emergence, achievement and maintenance of erection is a result of increased NO secretion.